mautic/user-documentation/docs/configuration/settings.rst

 Beanstalkd
 ----------
-The Beanstalkd transport requires a running :xref:`Beanstalkd` service and a composer dependency installed via ``composer require symfony/beanstalkd-messenger``.
+The Beanstalkd transport requires a running :xref:`Beanstalkd` service and a Composer dependency installed via ``composer require symfony/beanstalkd-messenger``.
 After installing the Composer dependency, you can fill in the configuration as follows.

 .. image:: images/queue-beanstalkd.png
   :width: 600
   :alt: Example of Beanstalkd transport

+.. vale off

 See :xref:`queue-beanstalkd-transport` for the complete list of configuration options.

+.. vale on

 Amazon SQS
 ----------